douglasteeple/DIGITS_Traffic_Signs/README.md

 <img height="480" src="TrafficSignsClassification/LeNet/ClassifyManyImages.png"/>

-The results are very encouraging, as the distinction between speedLimit25 and speedLimit35 is clearly being made with high accuracy, typically over 99%.
+The results are very encouraging, as the distinction between speedLimit25 and speedLimit35, for example, is clearly being made with high accuracy, typically over 99%.

 ## Discussion

-This is the only section of the report where you may include your opinion.
-However, make sure your opinion is based on facts.
-If your results are poor, make mention of what may be the underlying issues.
-If the results are good, why do you think this is the case?
-Again, avoid writing in the first person (i.e. Do not use words like “I” or “me”).
-If you really find yourself struggling to avoid the word “I” or “me”; sometimes, this can be avoided with the use of the word “one”.
-As an example: instead of, "I think the accuracy on my dataset is low because the images are too small to show the necessary detail" try, "one may believe the accuracy on the dataset is low because the images are too small to show the necessary detail".
-They say the same thing, but the second avoids the first person.

-Reflect on which is more important, inference time or accuracy, in regards to your robotic inference project.
+Traffic sign classification is a difficult task.
+Images are blurry, small in the field of view, sometime occluded, often rotated or taken at odd angles not straight on.
+All of these factors make the inference process very difficult.
+Motion of the vehicle at highway speeds requires that the inferencing be done very quickly in order to be relevant.
+All of these factors make this project a real challenge.

+In the case of imaging taken from a moving vehicle, perhaps at high speed, both accuracy and inference speed are equally important.
+Clearly, the decision must be made quickly to be relevant and a mistake in classification could be fatal.

 ## Conclusion / Future Work

 This section is intended to summarize your report.
 Your summary should include a recap of the results, did this project achieve what you attempted, and is this a commercially viable product?
 For future work, address areas of work that you may not have addressed in your report as possible next steps.
 This could be due to time constraints, lack of currently developed methods / technology, and areas of application outside of your current implementation.
 Again, avoid the use of the first-person.

-Your report must be in PDF format.
-You may use any method to produce this format.
-If you are looking for a challenge, you can create your project report in LaTeX and then export the report to pdf.
-Here’s a sample LaTeX report.
-It’s a fun way to create well formatted documents!

 ## References